 Like other theme detection tool, WPTD also shows the active WordPress theme on the website.
-The most important thing is that, it shows the small thumb which comes with the theme too.
-So in few cases, even if the site’s webmaster has changed the theme’s name and still using the same thumb as provided by theme’s author, you can find the installed theme very easily.
+The most important thing is that it shows the small thumb which comes with the theme too.
+So in a few cases, even if the site’s webmaster has changed the theme’s name and still using the same thumb as provided by theme’s author, you can find the installed theme very easily.

 WPTD also shows the history of installed and active themes on the site.
 For example, if the site was using some other theme 2 months ago, it will show you that history as well.

-Apart from that, WPTD also shows the Alexa Rank of website to know about the popularity of the same.
+Apart from that, WPTD also shows the Alexa Rank of the website to know about the popularity of the same.

 Note – WPTD doesn’t show activate plugins on the website.

 With the adverts running on the site, you may hesitate in using this one, but it works great.
 Like other free theme detection tools mentioned earlier, it shows the name of the active WordPress theme with small thumb.